zarinn3pal/i18n/content/current/en-US/docs/api/webview-tag.md

 <webview src="https://www.github.com/" allowpopups></webview>
 ```

-A `Boolean`.
 When this attribute is present the guest page will be allowed to open new
 windows.
 Popups are disabled by default.

 ### `webpreferences`